If you are the person who created your Kissflow account, you are the Account Owner. Here’s a guide to help you get your account set up.

 Let’s start with what you see on the Kissflow home page.

-On your left navigation, the top section has three links: Home, My Tasks, and My Items.
+On your sidebar, the top section has three links: Home, My Tasks, and My Items.

 Home is the screen you see here that shows a feed of all the relevant details from the flows you are active in.